ddemeyer/ISHMeasure/README.md

 # Summary

-`ISHMeasure` is a PowerShell module on SDL Knowledge Center Content Manager.
-Its goal is basic benchmarking tests on top of the Component Content Management System (InfoShare).
+`ISHMeasure` is a PowerShell module on SDL Tridion Docs Content Manager (Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare).
+Its goal is basic benchmarking tests on top of the Component Content Management System.
 This library is constructed close to the "Web Services API" relying on the [ISHRemote](https://github.com/sdl/ISHRemote) module.

 # Features & Samples